DaveVoorhis/Rel/_Deployment/README.txt

 4. To run Rel, open the Rel folder or directory and run the Rel executable.
 It's normally shown with a Rel icon.

-NOTE: The first time you run Rel on Mac OS X, you may
-      be asked to install Java 1.6, which is not actually used by Rel, but is apparently required in order to launch it.

 *** USING THE STAND-ALONE REL DBMS ***